gugamm/redux-api-mapper/docs/config.md

 ### Caveats

-* Inner headers prevail
+* Inner headers will prevail
-* Everything inside brackets are handled by the library.
-This mapper will try to match the param name with a param provided by you
+* Every path parameter inside brackets are handled by the library.
+This mapper will try to match the param name with a param provided by you when you do the request call
 * ``actionOnFetch and others`` can be an action creator or an action object containing the type.
-In case of a function(action creator), it will receive the response as a parameter and must return an object with a type and the payload.
+In case of a function(action creator), it will call the function passing the response as a parameter and it will expect an object with a type and the payload as return.

 <b>Thats it!
 Go to the next section to learn how to create an Http-Layer and to start doing your requests</b>